John Mosher Bailey

 John Mosher Bailey (August 24, 1838 – February 21, 1916) was an American lawyer, Civil War veteran, and politician who represented New York in the United States House of Representatives from 1878 to 1881.

 Biography

 Bailey was born in Bethlehem, New York.
 He attended the public schools, and Hudson River Institute at Claverack, New York.
 He graduated from Union College, Schenectady, New York, in 1861.
-He married Dell L. Hooker on September 21, 1864, and they had two children, Judson Hooker Bailey, and Jennie Bailey Bradley.
+He married Dell L. Hooker on September 21, 1864, and they had two children.

 Civil War

 During the American Civil War, he entered the Union Army as a first lieutenant and adjutant of the One Hundred and Seventy-seventh Regiment, New York Volunteer Infantry, and served in the Department of the Gulf in 1862.

 Early career

 After his service in the war, he graduated from the Albany Law School in 1864 and was admitted to the bar the same year.
 He commenced practice in Albany, New York.
 He was the assistant district attorney of Albany County, New York from 1865 to 1867, the collector of internal revenue from 1871 to 1874, and the district attorney of Albany County from 1874 to 1877.